 Silent Sound began as a live performance at St. George’s Hall in Liverpool.
-It was presented during the 2006 Liverpool Biennial and commissioned by A Foundation.
-The live performance was presented again in 2010 at Middlesbrough Town Hall for the AV Festival.
+It was commissioned by A Foundation and presented during the 2006 Liverpool Biennial.
+The performance was presented again in 2010, at the invitation of AV Festival, at Middlesbrough Town Hall.

-The performance begins with an introductory address by Dr. Ciarán O’Keeffe, who is perhaps best known as the resident sceptic on Living TV’s ‘Most Haunted’.
+The performance begins with an introductory address by Dr. Ciarán O’Keeffe, who is perhaps best known as the resident sceptic on TV’s ‘Most Haunted’.
 Dr. O’Keeffe also consulted on the many psychological aspects of this project.
-The artists brought together a substantial team to help realise the scale of their ambitions for Silent Sound, including sound engineer Charles Poulet and Andrew Bolton, an acoustic weapons expert formally employed by the Ministry of Defence, who together oversaw the technical aspects of the Silent Sound machine.
+The team also included sound engineer Charles Poulet and Andrew Bolton, an acoustic weapons expert formally employed by the Ministry of Defence.
 Forsyth & Pollard’s machine and cabinet were fabricated by Manchester-based artist Noah Rose.

-A programme was given to each person attending the performance of SIlent Sound, including information about the project, an introduction by Forsyth & Pollard and a text by Ilsa Colsell.
-A slot in the back of the programme was designed to accommodate a compact disc, and the audience were each given a live recording of the performance they had just witnessed as they left.
-These items and many other visual elements relating to Silent Sound were designed by Chris Bigg, part of the legendary graphic design team v23.
+Each person attending the performance was given a programme that included information about the project, an introduction by Forsyth & Pollard and a text by Ilsa Colsell.
+A slot in the back of the programme was designed to accommodate a compact disc.
+As they left, the audience were given a live recording of the performance they had just witnessed.
+The graphic design for Silent Sound was executed by Chris Bigg at v23.